 Mozambique army, Islamist insurgents battle in town close to gas projects

+The town is strategically important to the projects.
+Until recently it was the main airport for workers traveling to the site before a landing strip was built at Afungi itself, and its port is also used for some cargo deliveries for the projects.
 "Mocimboa da Praia is currently an active combat zone," Rafael told reporters at the police headquarters in Maputo.

-The army was doing all it could to restore security and warning people to stay away, he said.
+The army was doing all it could to restore security, he said warning people to stay away.
+Security analysts said parts of the town, including the army barracks, were reportedly occupied by the attackers.

-The insurgents started staging attacks in Cabo Delgado in 2017, threatening security in a nation set to become a global gas exporter following one of the biggest gas finds in a decade offshore of the province.
+The insurgents started staging attacks in Cabo Delgado in 2017, threatening security in a nation set to become a global gas exporter following one of the biggest gas finds in a decade offshore Cabo Delgado.
 Little is known about the insurgents, though initial attacks were claimed by a group known as Ahlu Sunnah Wa-Jama.
 More recently, Islamic State has claimed a number of attacks.

-More than 900 people have been reported killed in the province since 2017, according to the Armed Conflict Location and Event Data project, an NGO.
-The frequency of attacks has been increasing, leaving some analysts concerned that the insurgency could be a growing threat and that it could cause disrupt the projects.
+More than 900 people have been reported killed in the province since 2017, according to the Armed Conflict Location and Event Data Project, an NGO.
+The frequency of attacks has been increasing, leaving some analysts concerned that the insurgency could be a growing threat and that it could cause disrupt the gas boom.

 Alexandre Raymakers, Senior Africa Analyst at global risk consultancy Verisk Maplecroft, said the attack highlighted serious gaps in security and raised questions about Mozambique's ability to defend the developments.
 While Raymakers said the LNG infrastructure and personnel will remain "aspirational targets" for now, the insurgents will likely be emboldened by their successes and seek to increase the tempo of their operations.